crate/crate-jdbc/README.rst

 Installation
 ============

 These instructions show you how to build the CrateDB JDBC driver from the source code.
-For a conventional install, follow the `getting started`_ documentation.
+For a conventional install (using pre-built JAR files) follow the `getting started`_ documentation.

 Clone the repository::